 "I kissed Caitlyn!" he repeats, and starts whooping and hollering.
 Thierry (their other dorm mate) grunts and rolls over in his sleep.
 "And it was amazing!"

 "You mean you haven't kissed her yet before?"
 Scorpius is aghast.
-He's always assumed Toby's already started snogging.
+He assumed Toby and Caitlyn were already snogging.
 Bloody hell, he really is the perfect gentleman.

 They lose the Quidditch cup to Gryffindor again.

-He's caught in the fourth-floor broom closet kissing a Slytherin third-year named Monica Lewinsky and he gets detention from Professor McGonagall for two Saturdays.
+He's caught in the fourth-floor broom closet kissing a Slytherin third-year named Monica Macmillian, and he gets detention from Professor McGonagall for two Saturdays.

 (Scorpius reckons it's worth it because Monica likes to do this thing where she tugs on his lower lip with her teeth and it makes him absolutely crazy.)